eXhumer/import-jsx/readme.md

 ### Preact

-If an alternative library is used and exports `createElement`, like Preact, configure `import-jsx` to import it instead of React:
+If an alternative library is used and exports `createElement`, like Preact, configure `@exhumer/import-jsx` to import it instead of React:

 ```jsx
 /** @jsxImportSource preact */